anilkrkalsi/ih-privacy/index.md

 title: Privacy Policy
 ---

-# Privacy Policy — Indian History 100-Day Finisher
+# Privacy Policy — History 100-Day Finisher
-**Last updated:** 2026-02-05
+**Last updated:** 2026-03-12

+History 100-Day Finisher is an independent educational practice application designed to help users practice history topics through a structured study plan.

-- This app does **not** require account login.
+This app does **not require account login**.

-- This app does **not** collect personal information.
+This app does **not collect personal information** such as name, phone number, email address, or identity documents.

-- This app does **not** use analytics trackers.
+This app does **not use advertising networks**.

-- This app does **not** run ads.
+This app does **not use third-party analytics trackers**.

+---

 ## Data stored on your device

+Study progress such as:

+- day completion
+- question attempts
+- revision history

-Your study progress (day completion, answers, revision history) is stored **locally on your device**.
-The app does not upload your data to any server.
+is stored **locally on your device** to enable the app’s functionality.

+The app **does not upload this data to external servers**.

+---

+## In-App Purchases

+The app may offer **optional in-app purchases** through **Google Play Billing**.

+Payments are processed securely by **Google Play**.

+The developer **does not receive or store payment card or payment account information**.

+---

 ## Internet permissions

-The app may open external links (e.g., privacy policy) in your browser if you tap them.
+The app may open external links in your browser (for example the privacy policy page or official reference websites) when you tap them.

+---

+## Government non-affiliation

+History 100-Day Finisher is an **independent educational practice tool** and is **not affiliated with, endorsed by, or representative of any government organization**.

+Users should verify official exam notifications and requirements from the respective official government websites.

+---

 ## Children’s privacy

-This app is intended for exam preparation.
-It does not knowingly collect data from children.
+This application is intended for exam preparation and educational practice.

+The app **does not knowingly collect personal information from children**.

+---

-## Changes
+## Changes to this policy

-If this policy changes, the updated text will be published on this page with a revised “Last updated” date.
+If this policy changes, the updated version will be published on this page with a revised **Last updated** date.

+---

 ## Contact

-Email: anilkrkalsi@gmail.com
+Email: **anilkrkalsi@gmail.com**